telerik/winforms-docs/wordsprocessing/model/section.md

 {{endregion}}

 * __PageOrientation__: Specifies if the pages in the section should be in Portrait or in Landscape orientation.
 This property is used to determine the actual size of the paper to use on the printer and does not reflect the document's visualization.
-              In order to show the document in different mode you can use the [Rotate](#
+In order to show the document in different mode you can use the [Rotate](#--------rotating-a-section------) method.
---------rotating-a-section
-------) method.
-            #_[C#] _

 {{source=..\SamplesCS\WordsProcessing\Model\WordsProcessingSection.cs region=radwordsprocessing-model-section_3}}
 {{source=..\SamplesVB\WordsProcessing\Model\WordsProcessingSection.vb region=radwordsprocessing-model-section_3}}